-The consolidated financial statements and all other information contained in the Annual Report are the responsibility of management and have been approved by the Board of Directors.
-The consolidated financial statements have been prepared by management in accordance with the requirements of the Financial Institutions Act of British Columbia and International Financial Reporting Standards and include amounts based on informed judgments and estimates of the expected effects of events and transactions.
-Financial information presented elsewhere in this Annual Report is consistent with that in the consolidated financial statements.
+The consolidated financial statements are the responsibility of management and have been approved by the Board of Directors.
+The consolidated financial statements have been prepared by management in accordance with the requirements of the Financial Institutions Act of British Columbia and IFRS Accounting Standards and include amounts based on informed judgments and estimates of the expected effects of events and transactions.